 A mobile device doesn’t always mean the user is on the move.

-In 2012, 53% of people in the UK were 'dual screening' (using phone/tablet/laptop whilst watching TV)
+53% of people in the UK are ‘dual screening’ (using phone/tablet/laptop whilst watching TV)

 Just because a user is viewing your website on their smartphone or tablet, it doesn’t mean they’re actually on the move.
 They could be lounging on the couch at home or sitting at their desk in the office.

 Therefore, why deliver content based on the user’s device?
 Why not simply deliver all your content to a user in any easy-to-use format and let them decide.
 Responsive design makes sense because it gives control to the user.